dti-cognaio/cognaio-cloud-extract-helm/ReadMe.md

 All secrets can be individually controlled via the property `secret.init`, whether they should be created automatically by the deployment or not.
 If they are to be created, the required parameters must be filled in - see further descriptions below.
 If not, the already created secret can be used via `secret.name`.

 ### Cognitive Service Endpoints
 The application uses several azure resources.
 These can be viewed in detail in the [infrastructure](https://github.com/dti-cognaio/cognaio-cloud-extract-iac) github repository.
-However, some information from the Azure portal is required for the configuration of COGNAiO® cloud extract deployment.
+However, some information from the Azure portal is required for the configuration of COGNAiO® Cloud Extract deployment.
 Navigate to each individual resource end find their the proper information.

 ### Azure
 |Name                                                                 | Resource                                              | Example / Description                                                            |